behu-kea/python-basics/projects/methods-project.md

 Then, define a function called `trip_cost` that takes two arguments, `city` and `days`.
 Like the example above, have your function return the sum of calling the `rental_car_cost(days)`, `hotel_cost(days)`, and `plane_ride_cost(city)` functions.

 Now modify your `trip_cost` function definition.
 Add a third argument, `spending_money`.
 Modify what the `trip_cost` function does.
 Add the variable `spending_money` to the sum that it returns

-## Questions

-- What is the scope of a variable (in function)?
-- What is the difference between local and global variable?
-- What is the difference between a parameter and an argument?